Dozens of journalists attacked and arrested at US George Floyd protests

 One photographer was permanently blinded in one eye after being shot with what she believed to be a rubber bullet in Minneapolis on Friday.

-The US Press Freedom Tracker said it was working to verify at least 68 instances of journalists being assaulted, arrested and having their equipment damaged on Friday and Saturday nights – this number has now likely gone up further.
+The US Press Freedom Tracker said it was investigating more than 100 press freedom violations from the past three days, including journalists being assaulted, arrested and having their equipment damaged.

+It said at least 19 reporters were arrested, at least 36 journalists reported being shot at by police with projectiles such as rubber bullets – half of which were in the state of Minnesota.

+It added that there had been at least 76 reported assaults, including physical assaults and journalists being shot at, and that 80 per cent of these were by police.

-UN secretary-general Antonio Guterres condemned the actions of police, saying: “When journalists are attacked, societies are attacked.
+UN secretary-general Antonio Guterres condemned these events, saying: “When journalists are attacked, societies are attacked.
 No democracy can function without press freedom nor can any society be fair without journalists who investigate wrongdoing and speak truth to power.”

 But the increase in attacks on journalists by police and some protesters came as Trump continued to tweet that “fake news is the enemy of the people”.